zeebe-io/enhancements/ZEP008-hot-backup.md

 ### What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-###### Who implements restore operation and the restore api.
+###### How to implements restore operation and the restore api.
 I see several ways to achieve this without changing the fundamental concept.
 1. Zeebe implements the restore operation.
 We can start Zeebe with a special flag, which executes the restore operation before the normal bootstrap.
 Or Zeebe can initiate a restore operation while it is still running.
 2. We can have a helper application that can be run in each broker before they are started.
 In k8s environment this could be an Init container for example.

+This must be defined during the implementation phase.

 ###### Record format and backward compatibility
-We have to introduce new records and new fields in existing records.
+We have to introduce new records for the checkpoints.
 What would it look like, and how to do it in a backward compatible way is left to the implementation phase.
+Some challenges to solve here are:
+- The new records must not be added to the process engine records to not break the abstraction between the stream processing and the engine.
+This is challenging as currently we have only engine records.
+- Processing of the new records must not be done by the engine.
+We should add new "processors" and "event appliers" independent of engine processors.

 ###### Remote storage
-What types of remote storage will be available and how to configure Zeebe to use a specific storage for backup is left to implementation.
+What types of remote storage will be available and how to configure Zeebe to use a specific storage for backup is left to implementation phase.
+In the first version we would most like choose one remote storage for the backup.
+It would be interesting to see if we want to support more storage type in future.

+###### The implementation of the coordinator and the API

+ZEP only described a high level idea of the api.
+It make sense to make the Gateway as the coordinator as it is the point of contact for the clients.
+How to expose the backup management api in the gateway is left to the implementation phase.
+We can expose it via the grpc api or via rest-api over spring actuators like the other admin operations.
+The details of this is left to the implementation.

 ### What related issues do you consider out of scope for this ZEP that could be addressed in the future independently of the solution that comes out of this ZEP?

+Backup Integrity: This was raised by the reviewers.
+The question was how to verify the integrity of the backup during restore.
+This is out of scope for this ZEP.
+We can find a solution later independent of the solution proposed in this ZEP.

+Misconfiguration: What would happen if each broker is configured with a different backup storage.
+If this happens, in the worst case, the brokers cannot find the backup to restore from.
+Preventing this case is out of scope for this ZEP.

+Garbage collection: We do not provide a solution for garbage collecting old or failed backups.
+ZEP proposes to expose a delete api which users can use to explicitly delete backups.

 # Future possibilities
 [future-possibilities]: #future-possibilities